dynatrace-oss/log4j-metadata-provider/README.md

 ### Example with OpenTelemetry

-This [sample](./example_with_otel) demonstrates how both Dynatrace and OpenTelemetry metadata are added to the logs.
+This [example](./example_with_otel) demonstrates how both Dynatrace and OpenTelemetry metadata are added to the logs.
-Check out the `log4j2.xml` to see how the properties are configured.
+Check out the `log4j2.xml` configuration file to see how the properties are configured.
+Dynatrace metadata is only added when a OneAgent is running on the host.

 ### Example without OpenTelemetry

-This [sample](./example_without_otel) demonstrates how the logs are still enriched with Dynatrace metadata, even when OpenTelemetry is not installed.
-(Given an OneAgent is running in the host).
+This [example](./example_without_otel) demonstrates how the logs are still enriched with Dynatrace metadata, even when OpenTelemetry is not installed in the application.
+Dynatrace metadata is only added when a OneAgent is running on the host.